Aikido Kyoto Logo

 Kyoto Budo Center Dojo

-The beginning of Aikido
+The Origins of Aikido

 Aikido is a martial that trains both the mind and body.